 - Baguette, gluten-free small (opt) - 1

-- Add butter and then carrots, celery, and onions to melted butter.
-Saute until vegetables are starting to soften, 4 to 6 minutes.
+Add butter and then carrots, celery, and onions to melted butter.
+Saute until vegetables are tender, 8 to 10 minutes.
 Stir in tomato paste and cook for 1 minute more.

-- Add quinoa and continue simmering until beef and quinoa are tender, 20 to 25 minutes more.
+Add quinoa and continue simmering until beef and quinoa are tender, ~20 minutes more.

-- Divide soup between bowls.
-Enjoy with yogurt and green onions on top and baguette on the side.
+Divide soup between bowls.
+Enjoy with yogurt on top and baguette on the side.